Paneer Dodi: Uses, Benefits, Side Effects, and more!

 No, there are no side effects reported for paneer dodi.1 But you must consult your doctor before taking panner dodi.

-The leaves and fruits of paneer dodi have a unique curdling of milk coagulating property.
+The leaves and fruits of paneer dodi have a unique curdling of milk coagulating properties.
 A small piece is rubbed with a bit of milk or water and is added to the milk for curdling.2

 An animal study found that the fruit extract of this plant possesses liver-protective properties.4 However, its liver protective property is not yet reported in humans.
 If you are suffering from liver ailments, avoid using paneer dodi without a doctor’s consultation.